commercetools/test-data/docs/guidelines/creating-new-model.md

 > [!IMPORTANT]
 > This document builds on top of the [Test Data Models overview](../contributing/test-data-models-overview.md) one so it would be useful if you read it first.

-In this document we explain the steps we need to take in order to build a new test data model.
+In this document we explain the steps needed to build a new test data model.

 ## Context